bayyangjie/Uber-Trips-Analysis/README.md

 # Objective
 The goal of this project is to perform an end-to-end analysis of Uber Trips Data using various tools and techniques such as GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

+# About the dataset
+The dataset was obtained from NYC Taxi and Limousine Commission (TLC) which contains trip records of taxi and private hire vehicles in New York City.
+In this case, the analysis focuses on trips by Uber , a private hire vehicle company.

 # Tools used
 * Google Cloud Platform(GCP) - Data storage in GCP platform
 * Google Compute Engine(GCE) -  Creates a VM instance and then connecting to MAGE using SSH with the use of external IP/port address